Pints, Pounds, & Pâté

 Disney World Shoe Packing List:

-• Sandals - For any trip to the South, you'll want to bring your sandals.
+• Sandals - For any trip to Florida, you'll want to bring your comfortable sandals.
 For grabbing a quick bite, lounging around exploring your resort, or an afternoon/evening with less walking, I often opt for a pair of "nice" sandals.

 • Pool flip flops - I discovered these plastic version from Jack Rogers last year and immediately fell in love.
 Extremely reasonably priced and fully-plastic, but with that classic Jack Rogers style, they're the perfect, water-proof option for your time by the pool!